JaddotWuzHere/TheContinuum/content/zh/Continuum Physics/Branches/Anachysics/Soul.md

 ## Overview
 ---
 A soul is a coherent configuration of the anima field that embodies individuality, awareness, and continuity of identity.
-It represents the metaphysical structure by which consciousness is defined within the **[[Continuum Physics/index#The Continuum|Continuum]]**.
+It represents the metaphysical structure by which consciousness is defined within the **[[en/Continuum Physics/index#The Continuum|Continuum]]**.

-The soul exists primarily within animaspace, a **[[Domain|domain]]** which houses information regarding conscious thought.
+The soul exists primarily within animaspace, a **[[en/Continuum Physics/Domain|domain]]** which houses information regarding conscious thought.
 Additionally, it serves as the anchor through which living beings maintain coherence across phase states.

-Through resonance with the **[[Mana|mana]]** field, the soul enables willful interaction with the physical world.
-When resonance stabilizes, a **[[Source]]** forms at the boundary between the anima and mana fields, allowing thought to manifest as directed mana flow.
+Through resonance with the **[[en/Continuum Physics/Branches/Manaphysics/Mana|mana]]** field, the soul enables willful interaction with the physical world.
+When resonance stabilizes, a **[[zh/Continuum Physics/Branches/Anachysics/Source]]** forms at the boundary between the anima and mana fields, allowing thought to manifest as directed mana flow.

 Every natural Source is uniquely bound to the soul that generated it.
 ## Physical Properties